Juan8bits/simple_shell/README.md

 ## **Description**

-Simple Shell is an end-of-term collaborative project conducted by students Juanma and Caro para de Holberton School Cali.

-In this project we investigate, understand and develop a basic replica of a UNIX command interpreter that performs the shell (sh) functionalities.
+In this project we investigated, understood, and developed a basic clone of a UNIX shell that performs shell (sh) functionalities.
 This program was written in C language.

+Simple Shell is an end-of-term collaborative project conducted by Juan Manuel Ramirez Saa and Carolina Hernandez Viveros for Holberton School Cali.

 # **Respository**
 ## Simple Shell files:

-File   Description
+>    File                                 Description
-> - header.h	Header file that contains all the functions and standard C library header file
+> - header.h\.
+Header file that contains all the functions and standard C libraries.
 >
-> - main.c		Contains the int main(void) function and a function that become a string in pointers array separated by limit variable: get pointer array.
+> - main.c\.
+Contains the int main(void) function and a function that become a string in pointers array separated by limit variable: get pointer array.
 >
-> - exec.c		Contains the functions that handle the environment, path/file verification, and child process functions: getevn, status exec, new process.
+> - exec.c\.
+Contains the functions that handle the environment, path/file verification, and child process functions: getevn, status exec, new process.
 >
-> - strings.c Contains all helper functions: _strlen, strcmp, strcat, strncpy,_pathcat
+> - strings.c\.
+Contains all helper functions to manipulate strings or characters: _strlen, strcmp, strcat, strncpy,_pathcat

 ## **How to Install**